-The mission of the Department of Electrical and Computer Engineering is to produce graduates who will help make Texas the foremost electrical/electronics/computer industrial center in the world, to create significant individual and industrial growth opportunities, and to be - and to be recognized as - one of the premier electrical and computer engineering departments in the US.
+The mission of the Department of Electrical and Computer Engineering is to produce graduates who will help make Texas the foremost electrical/electronics/computer industrial center in the world, to create significant individual and industrial growth opportunities, and to be recognized as one of the premier electrical and computer engineering departments in the US.
 To achieve this mission, there are responsibilities held by students, faculty, and staff.

-The University of Texas at Austin defines student responsibility as follows:
+According to the University of Texas General Information Catalog, student responsibility is defined as follows:

 The student is responsible for seeking adequate academic advice, for knowing and meeting degree requirements, and for enrolling in appropriate courses to ensure orderly and timely progress toward a degree.